Tips for Parents shooting sports

 Nikon D4, Sigma 120-300mm ƒ/2.8 with Sigma 1.4 converter, ISO 800, ƒ/5.6, 1/2000

-The dynamic range of a highlight to a shadow goes from the bright spot on their face to the darkest area, which is almost always the eyes.
+The dynamic range spans from the brightest spot on their face to the darkest area, which is almost always the eyes.
 So by shooting on the shadow side, I just opened up a little.
-The other benefit was the stands in the background were in the shade.
+The other benefit was that the stands in the background were in the shade.
 This helped to pop the athletes out from the background.

 Nikon D4, Sigma 120-300mm ƒ/2.8 with Sigma 1.4 converter, ISO 720, ƒ/5.6, 1/2000